SHASHI-29/Plant-Irrigation-Water-Sprinkler-Robot/README.md

-# 🌿 Smart Plant Irrigation & Sprinkler Robot 🤖💧
+# 🌿 Plant Irrigation & Water Sprinkler Robot 🤖💧

 A smart agriculture robot built using Arduino to automate irrigation and optimize water usage.
 The system integrates soil moisture sensors, ultrasonic sensors, IR proximity, and a water pump to intelligently control irrigation in real-time.